Roxie-32/laravel-notifications/README.md

 ### Formatting Mail Notifications

-In the `DepositSuccessful` notification class you created earlier, update the `via()` method to include mail.
+In the `DepositSuccessful` notification class, you created earlier, update the `via()` method to include mail.

 ```php
      public function via($notifiable)